 - International students who are not Australian or New Zealand citizens or Australian permanent residents may be required to obtain a temporary entry permit.
 Contact the Department of Home Affairs.

 To enquire about practicum opportunities please send an email to email@example.com with the following details:

-Staff vacancies within the Library are listed in the employment section of the USC website.
+Staff vacancies within the Library are listed in the employment section of the University website.

 The University of the Sunshine Coast acknowledges the generosity of the community who wish to donate books, journals and other material.
 At present we are not accepting donations.